danielsf/Carom/README.md

 also need to modify FORTRAN_LIB to allow C++ to link to the libraries (which are built with Fortran).

+As of April 2019, you will also require MINUIT (this is not reflected in the arXiv link above; we are still updating things)

 ## Running examples

 The likelihood functions from the paper are made available in easy to build and